ysaliens/jchash/README.md

 * Migrate to a real database - Currently the project uses a sync map to store data.
 This means the data is not saved between server restarts.
 When implemented, it should get it's own package and be separated from createServer.go
 * Add additional logging or performance stats
 * Use the sync package and wait groups for faster shutdowns
+* Add a randomized ID-generation (Currently password hash IDs are issued in order)
 * Add additional testing

 ## Acknowledgements